HuzaifaSubhani/HuzaifaSubhani/README.md

 ###

-<p align="center">I'm a Student from Karachi University<br><br>- 📚 I'm currently learning C#<br>- ⚡ In my free time I learn about AI and ML as I am Obsessively passionate about delving into the intricate realms of Artificial Intelligence and Machine Learning, constantly pushing the boundaries of understanding and exploring the limitless possibilities within these transformative fields."</p>
+<p align="center">I'm a Student from Karachi University<br><br>- 📚 I'm currently learning Machine Learning<br>- ⚡ In my free time I learn about AI and ML as I am Obsessively passionate about delving into the intricate realms of Artificial Intelligence and Machine Learning, constantly pushing the boundaries of understanding and exploring the limitless possibilities within these transformative fields."</p>

 ###